Frivolous litigation: Sirgiorgio Sanford Clardy

-Romine v.
-Stanton
+Digital Homicide Studios

-In March 2016, James Romine, one-half of the independent video games developer Digital Homicide Studios, sued video game critic James Stephanie Sterling for criticizing the games published under his studios' name, seeking $10 million in damages for "assault, libel, and slander" to Romine's business.
-He claimed that Sterling's coverage of his studio's game The Slaughtering Grounds as "Worst Game of 2014 Contender" was not protected under fair use law because he did not believe it was "fair" criticism.
-An additional lawsuit for $18 million was filed against 100 users on the Steam gaming platform for criticizing their games and business practices, which he had interpreted as "harassment".
+In March 2016, James Romine, one-half of the independent video games developer Digital Homicide Studios, sued video game critic James Stephanie Sterling for criticizing the games published under his studio’s name, seeking $10 million in damages for "assault, libel, and slander" to Romine's business.
+The lawsuit included claims of libel from Sterling referring to him as “Romino”, supposedly alleging mafia ties, and comparing him to the burglars in Home Alone.
+The case was dismissed with prejudice for lack of standing in February 2017.
+Romine was also accused of abusing of DMCA takedown requests on YouTube after issuing a request claiming that Sterling's coverage of his studio's game The Slaughtering Grounds as "Worst Game of 2014 Contender" was not protected under fair use law because it was "unfair" criticism to not review the entire game.
+Romine filed an additional lawsuit for $18 million against 100 users on the Steam gaming platform for criticizing their games and business practices, which he had interpreted as "harassment".
 The judge issued a subpoena against Valve to disclose the identities of those 100 users.
 This resulted in Valve removing all published games from Digital Homicide Studios.
-In addition, Romine filed the lawsuit as an individual and not as a corporation, so such criticism was protected under the right to freedom of speech.
-The case was dismissed with prejudice in February 2017.
-This case is also an example of abuse of DMCA takedown requests on YouTube.